collin-zheng/ML-Disaster-Response/README.md

 3. In the browser, go to http://0.0.0.0:3001/.

+### Known bugs:
 Please note: In the original app/templates/master.html I replaced the line
 <script src="https://d14fo0winaifog.cloudfront.net/plotly-basic.js"></script> with
 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script> in order to get the visualisations to load.
-It took me ages to work out why the visualisations wouldn't load!!!
-Thanks to a Udacity mentor for offering this fix.
-Apparently there is a plotly server availability issue with the old script.
+Apparently there is a plotly server availability issue with the old script, resulting in the histograms failing to load.